dotnet/csharpstandard/standard/classes.md

 It is a compile-time error for a *variable_declarator* of an event declaration with an `abstract` or `external` modifier to include a *variable_initializer*.

-An event can be used as the left-hand operand of the `+=` and `-=` operators.
+An event can be used as the left operand of the `+=` and `-=` operators.
 These operators are used, respectively, to attach event handlers to, or to remove event handlers from an event, and the access modifiers of the event control the contexts in which such operations are permitted.

 The only operations that are permitted on an event by code that is outside the type in which that event is declared, are `+=` and `-=`.
 Therefore, while such code can add and remove handlers for an event, it cannot directly obtain or modify the underlying list of event handlers.